wowy/pi-telemetry/README.md

 - [Waveshare CAN Hat](https://www.waveshare.com/rs485-can-hat.htm)

 ### Software
-- Python 3.9
+- Python 3.9+
-  - python3-black
+- Python dependencies are declared in pyproject.toml.
+To install runtime dependencies:
-  - python3-can
+  - Using pip:
+    - Runtime only: `pip install .`
+    - Development (adds Black): `pip install -e .[dev]`
 - Add the following lines to your Raspberry Pi boot config:
   ```
   dtparam=spi=on